-- (a) Solid Waste Fund monies for remediation of sites shall be obligated from funds collected by the Alabama Department of Revenue, funds from prior years not previously expended, or funds recovered under Rule 335-13-11-.02(3). - (b) Once a site has qualified for remediation using Solid Waste Fund monies, remediation activities shall be funded until the site is properly closed. - (7) Nothing in Chapter 335-13-11 shall establish liability or responsibility on the part of the Department or the State of Alabama to pay remediation costs from a source other than the Solid Waste Fund, nor to make payments for remediation costs if the Solid Waste Fund is insufficient to do so. - (8) The Department and the State of Alabama shall have no liability or responsibility if the property owner or party responsible defaults in payment for remedial actions undertaken by the property owner or party responsible to remediate an unauthorized dump.
+- (a) Solid Waste Fund monies for remediation of sites shall be obligated from funds collected by the Alabama Department of Revenue, funds from prior years not previously expended, or funds recovered under rule 335-13-11-.02(3). - (b) Once a site has qualified for remediation using Solid Waste Fund monies, remediation activities shall be funded until the site is properly closed in accordance with the Remediation Plan, as required by rule 335-13-11-.03(3). - (7) Nothing in chapter 335-13-11 shall establish liability or responsibility on the part of the Department or the State of Alabama to pay remediation costs from a source other than the Solid Waste Fund, nor to make payments for remediation costs if the Solid Waste Fund is insufficient to do so. - (8) The Department and the State of Alabama shall have no liability or responsibility if the property owner or party responsible defaults in payment for remedial actions undertaken by the property owner or party responsible to remediate an unauthorized dump.

-Statutory Authority: Code of Alabama, 1975, §§ 22-27-2, 22-27-7, 22-27-10, and 22-27-12
+Statutory Authority: Code of Ala.
+1975, §§22-27-2, 22-27-7,

-335-13-11-.03 Remediation of Sites.
+335-13-11-.03 Remediation Of Sites.